Reliable Off-Policy Learning for Dosage Combinations: Experiments

-In both datasets, the response $Y = \mu(T, X)$ can be interpreted as the log-odds ratio of patient survival, which is to be maximized.
+In both datasets, the response $Y \sim N(\mu(T, X), 0.5) $ can be interpreted as the log-odds ratio of patient survival, which is to be maximized.
 Due to the fact that we work with actual data from medical practice, certain dosage combinations conditional on the patients' features are more likely to be observed.
 Even other dosage combinations may not be assigned at all as they can cause harm.
 For our experiments, we introduce a parameter $\alpha$ controlling the dosage bias, which changes the observed policy of dosage assignments from random uniform ($\alpha=0$) to completely deterministic ($\alpha = \infty$).
 Hence, with increasing $\alpha$, the areas in the covariate-treatment space will be increasingly prone to limited overlap.
-We refer to the Appendix for details.
+We refer to Appendix~\ref{sec:appendix_data} for details.
 When not stated otherwise, we choose $\alpha=2$ and $p=2$ as the default setting for our experiments.

 \textbf{Baselines:} To the best of our knowledge, there are no existing methods tailored to off-policy learning for dosage combinations under limited overlap.
 Hence, we compare our method with the following baselines, which vary different steps in our method and thus allow us to attribute the source of performance gain.
 Specifically, we vary dose-response estimation ($\hat{\mu}(t, x)$) vs. optimization ($\hat{\pi}$).
-(1)~For dose-response estimation, we use a baseline in the form of a simple multi-layer perceptron (\textbf{MLP}).
-This is a neural alternative to our DCNet for estimating $\hat{\mu}(t, x)$.
+(1)~For estimating $\hat{\mu}(t, x)$, we use two baselines: (i)~a simple multi-layer perceptron (\textbf{MLP}) as a standard neural alternative to our DCNet, and (ii)~\textbf{VCNet} \cite{Nie.2021} as the SOTA method for dose-response estimation for \emph{independent} treatments with a separate head per treatment dimension.
 (2)~For optimization, we minimize the policy loss $- \frac{1}{n}\sum_{i=1}^{n} \left. \hat{\mu} \left( \hat{\pi}_{\theta}(x_i), x_i \right) \right. $ without constraints for dealing with limited overlap (\textbf{na\"ive}).